RBAC best practices

 Amplitude’s Role-based Access Controls (RBAC) system unifies permissions across all Amplitude products and features.
-This guide describes best practices for designing and governing access at the project level, and not separately for each project.
+This guide describes best practices for designing and governing access at the project level.

 In Amplitude, projects define the data users can view or modify, the Amplitude products and features they can use, and the actions they can perform within that project.